x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/manage-databases.md

 To verify that you have successfully created a database, do the following:

-- From the EAC, verify that the mailbox database you created is listed in the **Databases** page.
+- From the EAC, verify that the mailbox database you created is listed on the **Databases** page.

 - From the Exchange Management Shell, verify that the database was created on server Mailbox01 by running the following command.